 Benefits of PC-based simulators

-- They help trainees to develop "muscle memory" for basic machine tasks, making the transition to field training on an actual machine much easier.
+- Hands-on training tools help trainees to develop "muscle memory" for basic machine tasks, making the transition to field training on an actual machine much easier.

 - They reduce the need for "seat time" on an actual machine, which can result in significant fuel savings.

 - They are useful for aptitude testing, providing a measurable way to identify candidates with good operator potential.

 - They reduce wear and tear on machines used for training.

 - They teach good operating habits to trainees, providing a solid foundation that equipment owners can build upon using their training programs.

 - Simulator exercises are self-directed; students work their way through the simulation exercises without the need for an instructor.

 How simulator training is structured